 In lead nurturing, you shift from enticing visitors to your online or offline store to convincing them your products are better, cheaper, faster than your competition.

 Here are some factors that help you nurture leads:

 - Organize your offerings in ways that are important to buyers.
 Stores do this by organizing shoes, jewelry, and cosmetics into different areas of the store or grouping products by the designer.
 Virtual stores can offer greater ease by filtering products based on categories that make sense to buyers.
-For instance, if you’re looking for a dress to wear to the company picnic, you may know the length, material, and neckline you want but could care less who designed the dress.
+For instance, if you’re looking for a dress to wear to the company picnic, you may know the length, material, and neckline you want but could care less about who designed the dress.
 Price may be the most important filter and other filters less important.
 Make it easy for customers to find exactly what they’re looking for without having to spend hours hunting.

 - Images optimized to show off your product to customers or beautiful in-store displays.
 Some companies spend time testing the colors and views of the product to show it to its best advantage.
 For instance, Zappos found a particular shoe angle increased sales by a substantial amount by testing different views on Pinterest and seeing which one got more likes.

 - Prices are accurate and easy to find.
 Don’t try to hide the price in the hopes you’ll convince customers to buy first.
 That strategy can easily backfire and leave a high level of distrust that impacts future sales.
 Also, don’t hide the cost of additional items required to make this product work.